John Julius Angerstein: Life and art collection

 In his role as a merchant Angerstein has been said to have owned a third share in slave estates in Grenada, but this assertion is incorrect.
-Although Angerstein almost certainly insured vessels involved in the slave trade, the only evidence of his involvement in slave-owning plantations (and the likely basis of the fallacy) was indirect, and not financial.
+The only evidence of his involvement in slave-owning plantations (and the likely basis of the fallacy) was indirect, and not financial.
 Angerstein's friend and client, George Peters, was owed money by the merchant Israel Wilkes.
 Angerstein and two others were made trustees for the creditors over Wilkes' assets, including two sugar estates in Grenada.
+Moreover, as a marine insurer, Angerstein also insured vessels involved in the slave trade.

 Angerstein was chairman of Lloyd's from 1790 to 1796 and counted King George III, British Prime Minister William Pitt the Younger and artist Sir Thomas Lawrence (Note: Lawrence's double portrait of Angerstein and his wife is conserved in the Louvre Museum.) among his friends.
 He was also on the Committee for the Relief of the Black Poor, an organisation with strong abolitionist connections.

 John Julius Angerstein, 1765, by Joshua Reynolds, wearing "Van Dyck dress" in imitation of the 17th-century paintings of Anthony van Dyck.

 After a number of knife attacks on women by the so-called "London Monster", Angerstein promised a reward of £100 for capture of the perpetrator.

 Among his earliest art purchases was The Rape of the Sabines by Rubens.
 Later acquisitions included works by Rembrandt, Velázquez, Titian, Raphael, Correggio and Hogarth, plus early drawings by J. M. W. Turner.
 From the sale in London of the French Orleans Collection he bought The Raising of Lazarus by Sebastiano del Piombo and other works.
 After his death, thirty-eight of his finest paintings were bought by the British government for £60,000 to form the nucleus of the collection of the British National Gallery.
 Until the National Gallery was built in Trafalgar Square in London, the 38 works from Angerstein's collection were displayed in Angerstein's town house in Pall Mall.